jaylab-ctrl/Muzikal/README.md

 8. Made a small prediction based on the given sample of the dataframe.
 9. Dumped model in a pickle file.
 10. Build an app file for Streamlit deployment.
-11. Used localtunnel to tunnel application on STreamlit.
+11. Used localtunnel to tunnel application on Streamlit.